-The best end produces 14 cutlets (7 per side), which are as the name would suggest, the best chops in the animal, and it is also where you’ll find your rack of lamb.
+The best end produces 14 cutlets (7 per side), and it is also where you’ll find your rack of lamb.
 The lamb from here is best served pink.

 The breast is reasonably fatty, and requires slow cooking in liquid.
 The breast can be left on the bone, or boned and rolled, which makes it great for stuffing.

-The loin can be sold as loin chops, or as a roasting joint.
+The loin can be sold as loin chops, either single or double (Barnsley) or as a roasting joint.
 It’s a very tender cut of lamb for quick roasting, and serving pink.

-The chump can be cut for chump chops, which are a good sized chop for grilling or frying, served as a roasting joint, or left as part of the leg.
+The chump can be cut for chump chops, which are a good sized chop for grilling or frying, cut for boneless steaks, served as a roasting joint, or left as part of the leg.